This article reproduces the out-of-sample analysis of Welch and Goyal

 For the dividend-price ratio at annual frequency, applied with WG’s own data and procedure:

-This is precisely WG’s central message about the dividend-price ratio: in-sample significance does not survive an honest out-of-sample evaluation, and the cumulative-SSE plot makes the structural break around the Oil Shock and the late-1990s decline immediate.
+This is the central message of Welch and Goyal about the dividend-price ratio: in-sample significance does not survive an honest out-of-sample evaluation, and the cumulative-SSE plot makes the structural break around the Oil Shock and the late-1990s decline immediate.

 References